Bobavrgt/Bark-Grate/README.md

 # Grate

-# the reason this exist it to add more mods the the Grate mod
+# the reason this exist it to add more mods the the Grate mod, if u want it compile cuz im not gon make any realeas as its mainly for personal use
 - i may submit pull request to add it to the official mod but maybe not

 *Grate* is a mod for the VR game Gorilla Tag.
 It allows the player to summon a 3D interface into the game that toggles various fun/useful mechanics on and off.
 Because it is only enabled in modded lobbies, this mod is safe to use online.